 The Council may offer an alternative action to the adjudicator that does not require the adjudicator to conduct a new hearing, issue a new decision, or otherwise take substantive action with respect to the adjudicator's original decision.
+51

-Example: The Council may remand an appeal to the adjudicator because the hearing recording in the administrative record is nonfunctional or incomplete.
+Example: The Council may remand an appeal to the adjudicator because the hearing recording in the administrative record is missing, nonfunctional or incomplete.
 In this situation, the Council may give the adjudicator instructions to either return the administrative record to the Council with a complete and functioning copy of the hearing recording, or conduct a new hearing.

-If the adjudicator is able to furnish the requested evidence or information, the complete administrative record is returned to the Council at the address specified in OCPM 19.1.2, and no new decision, dismissal, or remand is issued.
-The disposition is set and the case is closed in accordance with OCPM 19.1.2.
+If the adjudicator is able to furnish the requested evidence or information, send the evidence or information and a completed Returnable Remand Notice (OMHA-383T) to the Council via encrypted CD at the address specified in OCPM 19.1.2, and no new decision, dismissal, or remand is issued.
+The disposition remains unchanged, and the case is closed in accordance with OCPM 19.1.2.

-If the Council indicates the hearing recording is defective, a new copy of the recording must be checked for completeness and to verify the defect is not also in the new copy.
+Note: If the Council indicates the hearing recording is defective, a new copy of the recording must be checked for completeness and to verify the defect is not also in the new copy.
 If a complete and defect-free recording cannot be produced, a new hearing must be conducted and a new decision must be issued.

-50 42 C.F.R. §§ 405.1126(b), 423.2126(a)(2).
+51 42 C.F.R. § 405.1126(a).